spatie/typescript-transformer/docs/dtos/class-property-processors.md

 The `process` method has two parameters:

-- **type**: a [PHPDocumenter](https://www.phpdoc.org) type that describes the property's type
+- `Type $type`: a [PHPDocumenter](https://www.phpdoc.org) type that describes the property's type
-- **reflection**: the `ReflectionProperty` of the property
+- `ReflectionProperty $reflection`: the `ReflectionProperty` of the property

-You should return a [PHPDocumenter](https://www.phpdoc.org) type or `null` if you want to remove the type from the Dto.
+You should return a [PHPDocumenter](https://www.phpdoc.org) type or `null` if you want to remove the type from the DTO.

 ### Returning types

-You can return whatever type you want.
-If you want to return a Typescript specific type, you can return a `TypeScriptType`.
-The following transformer, for example, will convert each property type into a `string`:
+You can return either a PHPDocumenter type or a `TypeScriptType` instance for TypeScript specific types.
+In a later step of generting the TypeScript definition, each property type will be converted into a `string`.

+Using `TypeScriptType`:

 ```php
 class MyClassPropertyProcessor implements ClassPropertyProcessor